 Recommended to be taken during the summer term after the sophomore year.
 Requires a minimum of 480 clock hours of authorized work experience during the term.
-Not available during May Terms.
 Prerequisite: junior standing or consent.
 Offered fall, spring, and summer.

 BUS 312 Facilities Planning and Management